harchschoolboy/pz-rcon-web-manager/README.md

 ### Windows EXE

-Download `pz_webadmin.exe` from [Releases](https://github.com/harchschoolboy/pz-rcon-web-manager/releases), run it, and a browser window will open automatically.
+Download `pz_webadmin.exe` from [Releases](https://github.com/harchschoolboy/pz-rcon-web-manager/releases), run it.

+Login/password for exe version is admin / admin.
+It can be changed by creating .env file in directory with exe file, and configured.

 ## Usage